i-am-grub/VRxC_ELRS/README.md

 # RotorHazard VRx Control for the ExpressLRS Backpack

-> [!CAUTION]
-> This plugin is still in developmental state.
-Please do not install this plugin for events unless you acknowledge the risk of unstable features being present.
-The two associated risks include:
->1.
-Unwanted text being left on pilots' OSD when it is expected to be removed
->2.
-Text not being added to pilots' OSD when it should be.

 > [!NOTE]
 >The timeline for the first offical release of this plugin is currently dependent on the stability of the following items:
 >- this plugin